chef/chef-workstation/docs-chef-io/content/workstation/getting_started.md

 -   The name must begin with a lower-case letter or digit, may only contain lower-case letters, digits, hyphens, and underscores, and must be between 1 and 255 characters.
 For example: `chef`
--   The full name must begin with a non-white space character and must be between 1 and 1023 characters.
+-   The full name must begin with a non-whitespace character and must be between 1 and 1023 characters.
 For example:
     `"Chef Software, Inc."`
 -   `-f FILE_NAME`: Write the `ORGANIZATION-validator.pem` to